 These purple shampoos work to combat brassiness, but in most cases should only be used once a week.
 Since bleaching your hair can also cause hair damage, we've picked some favorites that address various concerns like split-ends, frizz, and more.

 Read on for the best shampoos for bleached hair.

 Best Overall: Oribe Bright Blonde Shampoo for Beautiful Color

 This gentle toning formula from Oribe is literally perfect for bottle blondes.
-It contains violet and pearl pigments, lemon, chamomile, lavender extract, natural keratin, and a UV filter to protect, brighten and correct like nothing else.
-It leaves the hair feeling clean, but it's nourishing enough to repair and restore that healthy hair feeling that’s often lost in the lightening process.
+Containing violet and pearl pigments, lemon, chamomile, lavender extract, natural keratin, and a UV filter, this product protects, brightens, and corrects like nothing else.
+It leaves the hair feeling clean, but it's nourishing enough to repair and restore that silky hair feeling that’s often lost in the lightening process.
 The formula also lathers beautifully and has that signature Oribe fragrance, too.